vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

     The general account balance of the ETHUSDT creator should be 15000.
     The general account balance of the BTCUSDT creator should be 5000.
     The reward pool balance should be 0.

+### Updating the network parameter rewards.marketCreationQuantumMultiple (<a name="0056-REWA-050" href="#0056-REWA-050">0056-REWA-050</a>)
+#### Rationale
+When the network parameter `rewards.marketCreationQuantumMultiple` is changed via governance, the change should take affect immediately and the new value used at the end of the epoch to decide if market creators are eligible for reward.
+#### Setup
+* Setup a market ETHUSDT settling in USDT.
+* The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT` is `1`.
+* Setup and fund recurring reward account transfers using the market_proposer metric and `USDT` metric asset:
+    * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
+* During epoch 1 start trading such that traded value for fee purposes in USDT is less than 10^6 but greater than 10^5
+* During epoch 2 update the value of `marketCreationQuantumMultiple` via governance to `10^5`.
+#### Expectation
+At the end of epoch 2, 10000 VEGA rewards should be distributed to the ETHUSDT creator.
+    The general account balance of the ETHUSDT creator should be 10000.
+    The reward pool balance should be 0.